-The intervention should be performed in school, during the regular school year.
+The intervention should be school-based, by which we mean performed in school, during the regular school year, and where schools are one of the stakeholders.
 This restriction excludes for example some after-school programmes, and summer camps and summer reading programmes.
-Such programmes appear to be qualitatively different from interventions performed in school (Dietrichson, Bøg, Filges & Klint Jørgensen 2015b).
+Such programmes appear to be qualitatively different from interventions performed in school (Dietrichson et al., 2015b).

 Interventions should furthermore be targeted (or selected/indicated).
 That is, interventions should target certain students and/or student groups identified as having academic difficulties or being at-risk of such difficulties.
-This group includes for example students with learning disabilities, students from families with low educational background or diverse ethnical/cultural backgrounds, or students with a low grade point average.
+This group includes for example youth with learning disabilities, students from families with low educational background, with a diverse ethnic/cultural background, or students with a low grade point average.
 Many targeted interventions are supplemental programmes delivered individually and are complementary to regular classes and school activities, such as the Reading Apprenticeship programme or individual computer-based training (e.g., CogMed).
 However, targeted interventions can be delivered in various settings, including in class (e.g., paired reading interventions or the Xtreme Reading programme), or in group sessions (e.g., the READ 180 programme), or individually.

 Universal interventions applied to improve the quality of the common learning environment at school in order to raise academic performance of all students (including average and above average students) will be excluded.
-Whole-school reform strategy concepts such as Success for All, curriculum-based programmes like Elements of Mathematics (EMP), as well as reduced class size interventions and general professional development programmes for principals and teachers will therefore be excluded.
+Whole-school reform strategy concepts such as Success for All, curriculum-based programmes like Elements of Mathematics (EMP), as well as reduced class size interventions and general professional development interventions for principals and teachers will therefore be excluded.